Quantifying surfactant adsorption at fluid interfaces by combining X-ray reflectivity and simulations: Materials and methods

 \subsection{Surface tension measurements}

 The surface tension was measured in a Teflon trough by Riegler \& Kirstein (Potsdam, Germany) with a Wilhelmy paper plate.
 Because no \emph{in situ} calibration measurement with pure water is possible, the uncertainty in $\gamma$ was estimated as $\qty{\pm 2}{\milli\newton\per\meter}$.
+As seen in Fig.~\ref{fig:c12eo6_surface_tension}B, the measured surface tensions are consistent with earlier reports of the equilibrium surface tension, indicating that equilibration was reached when the measurements were performed.